jomarcardoso/markdown-evolution-proposals/README.md

 This document will approach three types of proposals to evolve the [Markdown Syntax](https://daringfireball.net/projects/markdown/syntax).

 - **patch:** these proposals are compatible with the current markdown and their transpilers.
+  - Put markdown information at hidden places
+  - Hide information in HTML tags
+  - Create variants of components
+  - Combination of markups
 - **superset:** the proposals here are an evolution that accept the current syntax and new features.
 - **breaking change:** a new version that override the old markdown syntax